Tekkalakote: Demography

 Tekkalakote has an average literacy rate of 30%, lower than the national average of 59.5%.

 Literacy of males and females are 41% and 25% respectively.
 The town's literacy percentage is increasing gradually.

+Administration

+Tekkalakote is revenue hobli, also town panchayat, executive head is Chief officer.
+It consists of 20 wards, elections for the same are held every five years to choose ward cousellors,later president and vice president elected among themselves.

+Devinagara a small camp at a distance of 2 km, comes under direct Tekkalakote administration.

+Law and order

+Tekkalakote is circle in police administration.
+Offices of Circle inspector, & Police sub inspector present in town, and both are located in same place in town outskirts on the main highway NH150A.

+Sirigeri police station comes under jurisdiction of Tekkalakote circle.

+Chances of communal violence during Muharram & Ganesh Chaturthi are being effectively controlled by Police staff during their occurrence.

+Religion and Caste

+Major religions here are Hindu and Islam, with Christianity having a minute presence.

+Major castes of the town are Nayaka/Valmiki, Pinjar/Nadaf, Kuruba, lingayath, Vokkaliga, etc.

+Education

+Education is provided by both government and private institutions in many numbers.
+Govt.
+PU college for arts and science streams is available, and Govt. first grade degree college provide undergraduate education in humanities.

-Agriculture
+Agriculture and Veterinary

 Tekkalakote is one of the major paddy-growing towns in the district of Ballari.
 It also has three rice mills.

-Major crops grown here are paddy and cotton, while Navane, chilli, bajra, jowar, and maize are grown as minor crops.
+Major crops grown here are paddy and cotton, while Foxtail millet, bajra, jowar, and maize are grown as minor crops.

 Agriculture lands are irrigated and rain-fed.

-Importance
+Karnataka state department of Agriculture(KSDA) has its sub office here as Raitha Samparka Kendra (RSK) which works for upliftment of agriculture and farmers of villages of Tekkalakote hobli.

+Veterinary hospital is established to serve animal health issues and their improvement.

+Historic importance

 Tekkalakote is a pre-historic neolithic site and has shown an evidence of elaborate gold ear ornaments.

-Tekkalakote hill has evidence of pre-historic(Neolithic) rock paintings in India along with Kupgal, Piklihal, Lakhudiyar, Bhimbetka, & Jogimara.Various relics of Neolithic age rock drawings also found here.
+Tekkalakote hill has evidence of pre-historic neolithic rock paintings in India along with Kupgal, Piklihal, Lakhudiyar, Bhimbetka, & Jogimara.

+Various relics of Neolithic age rock drawings also found here.

 Tekkalakote is also known for the 18th century square-shaped fort.

-Nittur village, which is known for the minor edict of the mauryan emperor Ashoka, is located 5 km from this town.
-The town holds the most populated and commercial status in its Siruguppa taluk.
+Nittur & Udegolam villages, which are well known for the minor edicts of the Mauryan emperor Ashoka are located at a distance of 5-7 km from this town.
+The town holds the most populous and commercial status in its Siruguppa taluk.